MultiQC/MultiQC/docs/modules.md

 )
 ```

-These will automatically be labelled and linked in the navigation (unless
+If a module has more than one section, these will automatically be labelled and linked
-the module has only one section or `name` is not specified).
+in the left side-bar navigation (unless `name` is not specified).

-Note that `description` and `helptext` are processed as Markdown by default.
-This can be disabled by passing `autoformat=False` to the function.

 ## Step 6 - Plot some data
 Ok, you have some data, now the fun bit - visualising it!
 Each of the plot